 “Andrew Carnegie set a high standard of giving — how can you not follow that lead?” he stressed.
 “The Tepper School has evolved dramatically since the 1980s, and Dean Dammon is all in to move it to the next level.
 His innovative vision is one that alumni can easily support.”

-If you would like to join Kapadia, Pitzer, Gebhardt, and the many dedicated alumni in offering your support of the Tepper School, visit tepper.cmu.edu/give.
+If you would like to join Kapadia, Pitzer, Gebhardt, and the many dedicated alumni in offering your support of the Tepper School, visit tepper.cmu.edu/alumni/give-to-the-school.

 Don’t forget to mark your calendars for Reunion Weekend 2015, scheduled for April 17-18.
 Come help us in planning the best reunion yet — sign up to volunteer today!